mitsuba-renderer/drjit/docs/cpp.rst

    Demarcates the end of an interface block.

-.. c:macro:: DRJIT_VCALL_METHOD(Name)
+.. c:macro:: DRJIT_CALL_METHOD(Name)

    Indicates to Dr.Jit that `Name` is the name of a method provided by the orginal type.

-.. c:macro:: DRJIT_VCALL_GETTER(Name)
+.. c:macro:: DRJIT_CALL_GETTER(Name)

    This is an optimized form of the above macro that should be used when the function in question is a *getter*.
 This refers to a function that does not take in put arguments, and which is pure (i.e., causes no side effects).
 The implementation can then avoid the cost of an actual indirect jump.

-Following these declarations, the following code performs a vectorized (virtual) function call.
+Following these declarations, the following code performs a vectorized method or virtual method call.

 .. code-block:: cpp